Skip to main content

 Deploying a Siter Environment

 This guide walks through deploying a Siter environment using Docker Compose.
-A standard deployment consists of five services:
+A standard deployment consists of four services:

 • Siter API — the backend application server